 Once the petition is filed, the debtor has the ability to respond to the petition.
 If they respond, the bankruptcy court will schedule a hearing to determine if the case should move forward.
 If the judge rules in favor of the debtor, the case will be dismissed and the creditor might even have to cover the debtor’s costs and fees.
 In the event that the debtor does not respond to the petition, the bankruptcy court will move forward with the case.
 The debtor will have to participate in the bankruptcy.

 Now, there are some limitations and stipulations that surround creditors’ ability to file for involuntary bankruptcy.
 For starters, if the debtor has more than 12 unsecured creditors, a minimum of three must join the petition.
 On top of that, the three creditors must have at least $15,775 combined in unsecured outstanding debt.
 An individual creditor has the power to file for involuntary bankruptcy against a debtor if the creditor is owed at least $15,775.
 In addition, the debtor must have less than 12 unsecured creditors in this scenario.
-Also, the amount of debt must be known and cannot be conditioned on a future event like a lawsuit judgement.
+Also, the amount of debt must be known and cannot be conditioned on a future event like a lawsuit judgment.

 One last note about involuntary bankruptcy is that it cannot be brought against banks, insurance companies, not-for-profit organizations, farmers, family farmers, or credit unions.